annajliang/annajliang/README.md

 Now as an adult, I've rekindled my love for coding and have gone on to expand upon my previous skill set and knowledge, but one thing that remains the same is my desire to creatively solve problems through code and to help make the web a pleasing and user-friendly experience for all.

-- 💼 Junior Web Developer at Endy
+- 💼 Junior Web Developer at <a href="https://endy.com/">Endy</a>
-- 🤓 Outside of work, I'm learning Shopify Liquid, Vue and Webpack.
+- 🤓 Outside of work, I'm learning Shopify Liquid, Vue.js and Webpack
 - 🚧 Currently working on a photo editing web app and an online version of the board game, Codenames
 - 💬 Ask me about: All things design related
 - 😄 Pronouns: She/her